danielmk/pydentate/README.md

 </ol>

 # Usage
 To run an existing model you simple have to execute a paradigm_ file after following the setup steps above. paradigm_ files are scripts that take care of everything from creating networks, simulating the networks and saving the output.
-Networks in turn
+Classes that implement networks are in net_ files.
+Those nets inherit from ouropy GenNetwork class which implements their generic network logic, such as creating populations and connections.

 # References
 pyDentate builds on a computational model from this paper: Santhakumar, V., Aradi, I., & Soltesz, I. (2005).
 Role of mossy fiber sprouting and mossy cell loss in hyperexcitability: a network model of the dentate gyrus incorporating cell types and axonal topography.
 Journal of Neurophysiology, 93(1), 437–453. https://doi.org/10.1152/jn.00777.2004